7-Day Saint Vincent and the Grenadines Itinerary

 Island Tours

 If you have the chance, book a tour with Roseman at the Union Island Environmental Alliance!
-He was our driver during our stay on the island, but he also does tours.
+He was our driver during our stay on the island, but he also does tours focused on sustainability.
 He’s incredibly knowledgeable about the island and passionate about sustainability.

 Tobago Cays Day Trip

 This is the activity we visited Union Island for!
-The Tobago Cays were high on my list and it ended up being the highlight of our entire trip.
+The Tobago Cays were high on my list, and it ended up being the highlight of our entire trip.
+The Tobago Cays are a group of uninhabited islands in the Southern Caribbean with white sand beaches, turquoise water, and palm trees.

 Day 4: Tobago Cays Day Trip